moby/moby/docs/sources/installation/rhel.rst

 :title: Requirements and Installation on Red Hat Enterprise Linux
 :description: Please note this project is currently under heavy development.
 It should not be used in production.
-:keywords: Docker, Docker documentation, requirements, linux, rhel
+:keywords: Docker, Docker documentation, requirements, linux, rhel, centos

 .. _rhel: